Revolut Switzerland FAQ

 Revolut has somewhat complicated currency exchange fees.

-The currency exchange fees for the free Standard account and the paid Plus account are as follows:
+The currency exchange fees for the Standard account with no basic account fees are as follows:

 When you transact less than 1250 francs per month, then these foreign transaction fees apply:

-• No currency exchange fees for transactions in most major currencies on weekdays.
+• For transactions in most major currencies on weekdays: No currency exchange fee.

-• 1 percent currency exchange fee for transactions in most major currencies on weekends.
+• For transactions in most major currencies on weekends: One percent currency exchange fee.

 When you transact more than 1250 francs per month, these foreign transaction fees apply:

-• 0.5 percent currency exchange fee for transactions in most major currencies on weekdays.
+• For transactions in most major currencies on weekdays: One currency exchange fee.

-• 1.5 percent currency exchange fee for transactions in most major currencies on weekends.
+• For transactions in most major currencies on weekends: Two percent currency exchange fee.

-If you use a paid Premium or Metal account, then you will always be charged the lower fees.
+If you use a paid Premium, Metal, or Ultra account, then you will always be charged the lower fees.

 Tip: You can cut the cost of currency exchange fees by only exchanging money on weekdays.
 You can keep the foreign currency in a sub-account.
 When you use your card to make payments in that foreign currency, the purchase will be charged to the foreign currency available in the sub-account.
 By doing this, you avoid the higher currency exchange fees that apply on weekends.